stefan-kolb/paas-profiles/README.md

 *Making Platform as a Service offerings comparable - Ecosystem profiles for portability matching.*

 <br/>
+A no-standards approach for application portability.

 Currently 86 PaaS vendor profiles.
 Profiles are encoded as [JSON files](/profiles/).

 **The current web interface can be viewed at [PaaSify.it](http://paasify.it)**

 **Any errors?
 Important missing properties?
 Suggestions?
 [Contribute](#contribution)**

+## Contribution

+I encourage **everyone** to submit corrections or additions in order to keep the profiles accurate and up-to-date.
+In any case, please add evidence for the information so I can verify your changes.

+I am also interested in direct **cooperation with vendors** in order to keep the profiles at first hand and spot-on.
+Contact me if you are interested to supply a [vendor verified profile](#vendor-verification).

+Contribute either via [pull request](https://help.github.com/articles/using-pull-requests), create an [issue](https://github.com/stefan-kolb/paas-profiles/issues) or send me an [email](mailto:stefan.kolb@uni-bamberg.de).

 ## Profile